-For important details about this program, please see the Curricular Practical Training Application in the International Office and speak with your International Advisor.
+For important details about this program, please see the Curricular Practical Training Application in the International Office and speak with your International Student Advisor.

 Optional Practical Training (OPT) allows international students a total of 12 months to work in the United States to gain practical experience in their fields of study at the Conservatory.
-A job offer is not necessary for OPT approval. and students may work for any number of emplyers at the same time as long as they are all in the field of music, and the total number of hours does not exceed the authorized limit.
+A job offer is not necessary for OPT approval and students may work for any number of employers at the same time as long as they are all in the field of music, and the total number of hours does not exceed the authorized limit.

 Students may apply for part-time OPT during the semester after they have been in status for at least 9 months (or one academic year).
 Part-time OPT is considered 20 hours per week or less.
 Students who have not completed their program may only be authorized for part-time OPT.
 Part-time OPT deducts from the 12 month alloted time at a one-half rate.
 For instances, a student approved for 6 months of part-time OPT would have only 3 months deducted, leaving that student with 9 months remaining.

 Students may apply for full-time OPT during school breaks and after graduation.
 Most students choose to save their 12 months of OPT for after graduation so that they can extend their stay in the US for an additional year.
 Please note that there are special considerations to keep in mind when applying for a visa renewal on OPT.
 Please contact us to discuss your specific case.

 Optional Practical Training is recommended by your International Student Advisor, but can only be authorized by the Department of Homeland Security.
 Applications are processed at the U.S. Citizen and Immigration Service Center, and can take from 8-11 weeks for approval.
 Please plan accordingly, as you may NOT work until you have received approval.